ballerina-platform/module-ballerina-xmldata/README.md

 Execute the commands below to build from source.

 1. To build the library:

         ./gradlew clean build

-2. To run the integration tests:
+2. To run the tests:

         ./gradlew clean test

-3. To build the package without the tests:
+3. To build the package without tests:

         ./gradlew clean build -x test

-4. To debug the tests:
+4. To run a group of tests:

+        ./gradlew clean test -Pgroups=<test_group_names>

+5. To debug package implementation:

         ./gradlew clean build -Pdebug=<port>

+6. To debug the package with Ballerina language:

+        ./gradlew clean build -PbalJavaDebug=<port>

 ## Contributing to Ballerina